praveensripati/001-mcafee-aws-dev-workshop/005-Lambda/README.md

     - What is Serverless?
 The different services around serverless from AWS.
     - Introduction to Lambda.
 Different ways of invoking Lambda.
     - Invoking Lambda via CloudWatch Scheduler and CloudWatch Events  (Python, NodeJS).
+    - Analyzing the Lambda Logs using CloudWatch Insights.

 # Theory